7 Days, 6 Nights

 •Habitat: Rain Forest

-After breakfast, we continue the descent down to the Mweka Park Gate to receive your summit certificates.
-At lower elevations, it can be wet and muddy.
-Gaiters and trekking poles will help.
-Shorts and T-shirts will probably be plenty to wear (keep rain gear and warmer clothing handy).
-From the gate, you continue another hour to Mweka Village.
-A vehicle will meet you at Mweka village to drive you back to the hotel in Moshi.
+After breakfast, we continue our descent to the Mweka Park Gate, where you will receive your summit certificates.
+At lower elevations, it may be wet and muddy.
+Gaiters and trekking poles will be useful.
+Shorts and T-shirts will most likely suffice (be sure to bring rain gear and warmer clothing).
+From the gate, it’s another hour to Mweka Village.
+A vehicle will meet you at Mweka village and transport you back to your hotel in Moshi.